saifeddineabdejelil/GildedRose-Refactoring-Kata/README.md

 10- Create new methods to update quality and sell in values.
 11- put check in quality value ( should not be more than 50 and should not be negative) in updateQuality methode.
 12- Refact all name conditions to show system of update quality and to choose possible design pattern.
+13- add design pattern architecture to solution with 4 strategies to update quality :
+	GenericDecreaseStrategy : normal items
+	NormalIncreaseStrategy : items like aged brie
+	HybridIncreaseStrategy : items like backstage
+	ConstantStrategy : items like sulfuras